deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSERCONFIRM.png" alt="">

-The `PteAddress` member of the PFN structure aligns with the virtual address of the PTE associated with the “static” `KUSER_SHARED_DATA` - thus confirming this is the associated PFN records with the “static” `KUSER_SHARED_DATA`.
+The `PteAddress` member of the PFN structure aligns with the virtual address of the PTE associated with the “static” `KUSER_SHARED_DATA` - thus confirming this is the associated PFN record with the “static” `KUSER_SHARED_DATA`.

 This value is then used in a call to `nt!MiReservePtes`, which we can see from two images ago.
 We know the first argument for this function will go into the RCX register, per the `__fastcall` calling convention.
 This argument is actually a `nt!_MI_SYSTEM_PTE_TYPE` structure.